 Chill in the fridge (once it’s cooled to room temp) for 4 hours or overnight.

 Pour the chilled ice cream mixture into an ice cream maker and churn.
-There is al alternative way to make this for people who don’t have an ice cream maker and don’t want to buy one.
+There is an alternative way to make this for people who don’t have an ice cream maker and don’t want to buy one.
 Just put it in the freezer, and stir it every half hour, but it does take longer this way.
 You can also probably pick up an inexpensive Donvier used for under $15.

 Spoon the churned ice cream into popsicle molds.
-I used Koji popsicle molds that I found at Target, but if I had the chance to buy new ones, I’d get these cute heart popsicle molds from amazon.
+I used Koji popsicle molds that I found at Target, but if I had the chance to buy new ones, I’d get these cute unicorn popsicle molds from amazon.

 Swirl your spoon around inside the mold to try to remove air bubbles.
 You can make as many popsicles as you’d like or just transfer the ice cream into tupperware and skip the popsicles altogether.